Winter storm coats Southern states with blanket of snow | Education

 Winter storm coats Southern states with blanket of snow

-A winter storm blew across Texas, Louisiana and Mississippi on Sunday, coating the region with a blanket of snow, forcing some school and government office closures, and fostering some play time for adults and children alike.
+A winter storm has brought snow to parts of the U.S. South, moving into Alabama and Tennessee on Monday after blowing across Texas, Louisiana and Mississippi the day before.
+The blanket of white falling across the region forced some school and government office closures, and fostered some play time for adults and children cooped up in the pandemic.

 The system moved into Louisiana and Mississippi during the nighttime hours, with Louisiana State Police warning people in an online video to stay off the roads if possible.

+By Monday morning, a light dusting covered grassy and elevated surfaces across northern Alabama and southern Tennessee.

-About 4 inches (10 centimeters) of snow were expected for areas between Center, Texas, and Natchitoches, Louisiana, KSLA-TV reported.
+Total snowfall of about 4 inches was expected for areas between Center, Texas, and Natchitoches, Louisiana, KSLA-TV reported.
 State government offices in 29 parishes will be closed Monday — including in Caddo Parish, where Shreveport is located — according to The Advocate.

+More than 100,000 customers in Texas and over 45,000 customers in Louisiana were without power early Monday morning, according to poweroutage.us, a utility tracking website.

-More than a dozen school districts were closed, delayed or scheduled for virtual learning only in Mississippi, news outlets reported.
+Several school districts were closed, delayed or scheduled for only virtual learning in Mississippi and southern Arkansas, news outlets reported.

 The National Weather Service in Jackson said 2 to 4 inches (5 to 10 centimeters) of snow were expected for areas including Vicksburg and Yazoo City, with locally heavier amounts possible.

-Communities further south in Louisiana and Mississippi were forecast to get rain or a mixture of snow and rain.
+Communities further south in Louisiana, Mississippi and Alabama missed the snow, but got rain or sleet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)